Asiana Treks and Tours

 The Annapurna Conservation Area Project (ACAP) permits foreigners 3000 Rs per person, which is equivalent to $26$.

-The ACAP permit for Indians is 1500 RS per person, and the TIMS is 600 RS per person.
+The ACAP permit for Indians costs 1,500 RS per person, and the TIMS costs 600 RS per person.

 Travel Insurance:

-Asiana Treks and Tours strongly advises our valuable clients to have travel insurance that protects adventurous activities at high altitudes above 5,000 m.
+Asiana Treks and Tours strongly advises our valued clients to have travel insurance that protects them from adventurous activities at high altitudes above 5,000 m.
 This comprehensive

 coverage, which includes accidents and emergency help, will provide you with the peace of mind you need during your high-altitude adventure.